playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 While other frameworks require you to explicitly provide your dependency-injected values at the root of your application, Angular does not.

-Remember earlier when we utilized `@Injectable` to mark a class as an injectable class instance?
+Remember when we used `@Injectable` to mark a class as an injectable class instance?
 Well, this decorator has a trick up its sleeve: [the `providedIn` property](https://angular.io/guide/providers#providedin-and-ngmodules).

 When you pass `{providedIn: 'root'}` to the `@Injectable` decorator, you no longer have to explicitly place the class inside a `providers` array; instead, Angular will simply provide this class to the root of your application.